yktoo/yktoo.com/content/blog/posts/0602/index.en.md

 series: music
 ---

-It's Friday again, which means—another gulp of exotic music in the eleventh edition of {{< a "/series/music" "Musicellaneous" >}}!
+It's Friday again, which means—another gulp of exotic music in the eleventh edition of [Musicellaneous](/series/music)!

 This time I'm going to sidestep the tradition of reviewing instrumental djent stuff.
-Our guests today are the *cinematic progressive metal* band (in their own words) {{< a "https://www.osturaband.com/" "Ostura" >}} from Lebanon.
+Our guests today are the *cinematic progressive metal* band (in their own words) [Ostura](https://www.osturaband.com/) from Lebanon.

 <!--more-->